Politics of Guyana: Judicial branch

 The highest judicial body is the Court of Appeal, headed by a chancellor of the judiciary.
 The second level is the High Court, presided over by Chief Justice of Guyana.
-There are also the Five Justices of Appeal, governing the Court of Appeal.
-The chancellor and the chief justice are appointed by the president.
+There are also the Five Justices of Appeal who govern the Court of Appeal.
+The president appoints the chancellor and the chief justice.
 The Audit Office of Guyana (AOG) is the country's Supreme Audit Institution (SAI).

 Administrative divisions

 For administrative purposes, Guyana is divided into 10 regions, each headed by a chairman who presides over a regional democratic council.
 Local communities are administered by village or city councils.
 The regions are Barima-Waini, Cuyuni-Mazaruni, Demerara-Mahaica, East Berbice-Corentyne, Essequibo Islands-West Demerara, Mahaica-Berbice, Pomeroon-Supenaam, Potaro-Siparuni, Upper Demerara-Berbice and Upper Takutu-Upper Essequibo.

 Political conditions

 Race and ideology have been the dominant political influences in Guyana.
 Since the split of the multiracial People's Progressive Party (PPP) in 1955, politics has been based more on ethnicity than on ideology.
 From 1964 to 1992, the pro-African People's National Congress (PNC) party dominated Guyana's politics.

-The overwhelming majority of Guyanese of East Indian extraction traditionally have backed the People's Progressive Party, headed by the Jagans.
-Rice farmers and sugar workers in the rural areas form the bulk of PPP's support, but Indo-Guyanese who dominate the country's urban business community also have provided important support.
+The overwhelming majority of Guyanese of East Indian descent have traditionally backed the People's Progressive Party.
+Rice farmers and sugar workers in the rural areas form the bulk of PPP's support.
+Still, Indo-Guyanese who dominate the country's urban business community have also provided important support.

 Following independence, and with the help of substantial foreign aid, social benefits were provided to a broader section of the population, specifically in health, education, housing, road and bridge building, agriculture, and rural development.
 However, during Forbes Burnham's last years, the government's attempts to build a socialist society caused a massive emigration of skilled workers, and, along with other economic factors, led to a significant decline in the overall quality of life in Guyana.

-After Burnham's death in 1985, President Hoyte took steps to stem the economic decline, including strengthening financial controls over the parastatal corporations and supporting the private sector.
+After Burnham died in 1985, President Hoyte took steps to stem the economic decline, including strengthening financial controls over the parastatal corporations and supporting the private sector.
 In August 1987, at a PNC Congress, Hoyte announced that the PNC rejected orthodox communism and the one-party state.

-As the elections scheduled for 1990 approached, Hoyte, under increasing pressure from inside and outside Guyana, gradually opened the political system.
-After a visit to Guyana by former U.S. President Jimmy Carter in 1990, Hoyte made changes in the electoral rules, appointed a new chairman of the Elections Commission, and endorsed putting together new voters' lists, thus delaying the election.
+As the 1990 elections approached, Hoyte, under increasing pressure from both inside and outside Guyana, gradually opened the political system.
+After a visit to Guyana by former U.S. President Jimmy Carter in 1990, Hoyte made changes to the electoral rules, appointed a new chairman of the Elections Commission, and endorsed the compilation of new voter lists, thereby delaying the election.
 The elections, which finally took place in 1992, were witnessed by 100 international observers, including a group headed by Carter and another from the Commonwealth of Nations.
 Both groups issued reports saying that the elections had been free and fair, despite violent attacks on the Elections Commission building on election day and other irregularities.